cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/longitudinal-study-design/grasping-longitudinal-studies-introduction-and-dataset-overview.md

 > Stansfield J, Smirnova E, Zhao N, Fettweis J, Waldron L, Dozmorov M (2023). _HMP2Data: 16s rRNA sequencing data from the Human Microbiome Project 2_.
 R package version 1.14.0, [https://github.com/jstansfield0/HMP2Data](https://github.com/jstansfield0/HMP2Data).

-These datasets offer insights into how early-life experiences and health conditions like diabetes can influence the microbiome.
-Using our analytical tool, we aim to analyze these datasets to explore the longitudinal dynamics of the microbiome, contributing to a better understanding of the temporal intricacies of microbiome development and its susceptibilities.
+These datasets provide valuable insights into how early-life experiences and health conditions, such as diabetes, can influence the microbiome.
+Our goal is to leverage our analytical tool to explore the longitudinal dynamics of the microbiome presented in these datasets.
+This exploration will contribute to a more comprehensive understanding of the temporal intricacies of microbiome development and its susceptibilities.

+To achieve this, it's important to note some constraints of our current development progress.
+Specifically, our group.var, strata.var, and adj.vars are all currently assumed to have temporal consistency.
+In other words, for a given subject, these states do not change over time.
+However, we are aware of the dynamic nature of microbiome and its potential time-varying properties.
+Therefore, if there are functions within the tutorial that are applicable to such time-varying properties, we will make sure to specifically highlight them.

 For users wishing to apply our tutorial to their own datasets, please see the following guide.